 Just a note: You’ll see Rhizopogon rubescens in some texts.
 It’s the same as Rhizopogon roseolus that we list here.

 When you’re out wandering in the Pine forest, you might see little balls scattered on the ground.
 A closer look might show you that a lot of them have popped up where animals have been digging.
 These are False Truffles, Rhizopogon species and have been introduced into the Pine forest to improve the health of the trees through their mycorrhizal associations with them.
 The we find here is the Yellow False Truffle (Rhizopogon luteus).

 Like the other Puffballs that we find locally, they are edible and quite tasty when cooked.
 As with the other Puffballs, get them young and firm before the flesh starts to brown.
 Definitely don’t try and eat a shrivelled brown one – the spores will make you cough badly.

-If you’re under Pine trees and find some small white balls just sitting in the leaf litter, look for these details –
+If you’re under Pine trees and find some small white balls just sitting on, or slightly in, the leaf litter or soil, look for these details –

 Caution: Amanita mushrooms sometimes start off hatching from an egg shaped mass.
 Cut your specimen in half and make sure that there isn’t a mushroom shape inside.
 If there is or there is any doubt, don’t eat it!
 I’ll see if I can get a picture soon.
 Until then, here’s one I found online at the site Mushroaming:

-For reference, they’re listed on page 239 of ‘A field guide to Australian Fungi’ by Bruce Fuhrer.
+For reference, Rhizopogon are listed on page 239 of ‘A field guide to Australian Fungi’ by Bruce Fuhrer.